kenta0015/restaurant_inventory_bolt_forkable/planning.md

 View meal_logs table → confirm log entry added

 If any errors (e.g., insufficient stock), handle them gracefully

+🟡 Final Verdict for Step 1.5:
+Functionally completed — all logic, deduction, and logging work as expected.

+Visually partially incomplete — due to Supabase Studio not showing updated inventory in real-time.
+This seems to be a display issue, not a logic error.

 🧪 Completion Criteria (Batch-Based)
 ✅	Task